edelgrace/blog/content/post/2010-02-13-kya-effect.md

 And of this moment I submitted an application form for a fanlist for the song "외톨이 (Loner/Alone)" by Outsider.

 I LOVE OUTSIDER.
 He's the best Korean rapper ever.
 Way better than G-Dragon.
 He actually speaks about things in his songs.
 He's pretty cute as well :3 Haha.
 I've gotten Dylan to listen to Outsider and he as well now loves him.
-Ahh yay for Asian music&#8230;
+Ahh yay for Asian music...

 Anyway.
 Valentines Day is tomorrow.
 Ah.
 What do I do?
 How can I show Dylan my affection online?
 Gah XD Valentines day just complicates things even more.
 Pressures couples to buy things/do special things together.
 Why this day?
 Why buy things/spend time on this ONE day?
 Shouldn't you just do those things because you care for them, not because the holiday says no?
 Kinda sound slike a money making scheme.
 But yes, I guess Valentines day can be special.
 Feel free to argue with me.
 Haha.